Search This Blog

 WARNING: THERE WILL BE SPOILERS IN THE NEXT TWO PARAGRAPHS!

 As much as I praise this segment, there are a few major and I mean major problems that bring this segment down!
 Let me start with a little history leading up to what made this segment so infamous.
 Landis was originally going to end the film with Morrow’s character getting killed, however, the Warner Brothers executives asked Landis to change the ending and have the character redeem himself, and despite that the decision to change the story has really backfired, without knowing the future consequences for this decision, I'd actually be on the studio's side.
 The idea of killing a bigoted man who's clearly learning his lesson through the events that he's going through isn't plausible It's not like he's a Nazi or a KKK member that wants the races killed off.
-While I think racism is really stupid and that this character is someone I would actually hate if I met this character in real life, killing off an ordinary man as he's going through these horrible events in history without redeeming himself in the end just isn't as interesting or poetic as seeing a bigot that does cause physically do harm to people and in the end gets what he deserves.
+While I think racism is really stupid and that this character is someone I would actually hate if I met this character in real life, killing off an ordinary man as he's going through these horrible events in history without redeeming himself in the end just isn't as interesting or poetic as seeing a bigot that physically does harm to people and in the end gets what he deserves.
 So instead of Morrow’s character dying after these events, after when he's shot in the leg by the Nazis after previously being blown back to occupied France, he finds himself back in Vietnam to find two scared Vietnamese kids who Morrow has an emotional and touching moment with.
 He then sees an American helicopter and signals for help, but the Helicopter starts to shoot at Morrow as huts begin to blow up.
 Morrow immediately grabs the kids and takes them to safety to hide in a wooden shed.
 However, he suddenly finds himself back in the South with the KKK's trying to break down the door; and when the door is broken down he's back in occupied France as he's being taken away by the Nazis and thrown into a freight train with scared Jews that are about to be sent to the concentration camps.
 Morrow sees his friends through a time portal and as he starts screaming for help as the train takes off, he suddenly gets hit by a car in present time and his friends, the driver, and the black patron that he pissed off at the bar earlier gather around him and get him help.
 As he's lying there wondering if the children are alright, he holds a broken Barbie doll that the little Vietnamese girl gave him, and in the end learns his lesson about how wrong he was to hate other races, leaving this nightmare as a completely different man as he lye's there waiting for an ambulance.

 So how did this change in the script back-fire since the ending seems very touching and a lot better than killing off a man who's done no actual wrong except hate on other races?
 During the shooting of the scene when Morrow is saving the two kids; as the explosions went off, the person piloting the helicopter suddenly lost control and accidentally crashed landed on Morrow and the two kids, killing them instantly, which also had Morrow and one of the children get their heads decapitated during the crash landing.
 This tragedy caused such a huge amount of controversy surrounding this film as well as John Landis himself that what followed was Landis and several other crew members being charged with involuntary manslaughter following with a 5-year investigation and 10 Month trial who in the end was found not guilty.
 However, despite being proven innocent, the controversy with the film and the director still remains to this day.
 In case if you're wondering how the segment ends (If you don't care about spoilers); Morrow gets shot in the leg by Nazi officers when he's blown back to occupied France and is then sent off to the concentration camps with the other Jews as he screams for help as he sees his friends across the time portal.
 Sadly in the end, the ending that we got in the final product is the ending that the executives didn't want in the first place which not only makes the ending to this segment a complete downer, but having it go along with the deaths of a very fine actor and two children around the age of 6 and 7 while shooting this segment makes the final product leave you on a very depressing note.